Bi-Lipschitz Ansatz for Anti-Symmetric Functions: Introduction

 The search for an ansatz for quantum many-body wave functions dates back to the early days of quantum mechanics \cite{slater1929theory}, and has been a central task in quantum chemistry \cite{szabo1996modern}.
-In recent years, it has received renewed excitement primarily due to the advances of neural network-based ansatz.
-While it is natural to utilize the powerful and universal representation power of neural networks to parameterize many-body wave functions, the symmetry requirements from quantum mechanics make the problem different from usual applications of neural networks in deep learning.
-In particular, for ferminionic systems, such as electrons, the Pauli's exclusion principle requires that the wave function is totally anti-symmetric, i.e., for any $x = (x_1, x_2, \ldots, x_n) \in \RR^{d \times n}$ and $\sigma \in S_n$ the symmetric group on $n$ letters, we have
+In recent years, it has received renewed excitement primarily due to advances in neural network-based ansatzes.
+While it is natural to leverage neural networks' powerful, universal representation to parameterize many-body wave functions, the symmetry requirements of quantum mechanics make this problem distinct from typical neural network applications in deep learning.
+In particular, for fermionic systems, such as electrons, the Pauli exclusion principle requires that the wave function is totally antisymmetric, i.e., for any $x = \left(x_1, x_2, \ldots, x_n \right) \in \RR^{d \times n}$ and $\sigma \in S_n$, the symmetric group on $n$ letters, we have